 - Have more time to work on new projects and products, with Workato running over 9,000 automated workflows per month for CARFAX

-- Create new integrations and automations 8x faster with savings upwards of $20,000
+- Create new integrations and automations 8x faster with savings upwards of $20,000 in the first few months per use case

 - Maintain integrations and automations in 1/6th of the time custom code would take to make adjustments